 Tarikua Erda

-I am a PhD candidate in Sustainable Development at Columbia University.
-I completed my B.A. in economics with honors from Princeton University.
+I have a PhD in Sustainable Development from Columbia University and a BA in Economics from Princeton University.

 Research